JANECEA/FileSurfer/README.md

 # README - FileSurfer

-## This is an open-source file explorer for Windows, built with Avalonia UI (and tears).
+## This is an open-source file explorer for Windows, built with Avalonia UI.
 Supports all you'd expect from a modern file explorer, plus some extra quirks:
 - Image pasting from the system clipboard
 - Treating dotfiles as hidden